 Plate plant B: 8μm

-Deep cultivation circuit board manufacturing for over 15 years, HDI has its own complete system, the whole process is not sent out, all quality acceptance standards have been used IPC2 standards, such as the thickness of copper hole ≧20μm.
-NextPCB has its own Mitsubishi laser laser, with the most advanced hole filling line, as well as the most advanced VCP horizontal plating line, resin plug line.
-Always insist not to send out, to ensure that all PCB is qualified and controlled.
+Deep cultivation circuit board manufacturing for over 15 years, HDI has its own complete system, the whole process is not sent out, and all quality acceptance standards have been used IPC2 standards, such as the thickness of copper hole ≧ 20μm.
+NextPCB has its own Mitsubishi laser, with the most advanced hole filling line, as well as the most advanced VCP horizontal plating line, resin plug line.
+Always insist on not sending out, to ensure that all PCB is qualified and controlled.